 The Gettysburg reunion of July 1913 was the last “big one” as the veterans were aging, with most over the age of 70 as Edward Lind was.
 But the purpose of the Gettysburg event was not just for reunion purposes.
 Like Lind who was active in the Grand Army of the Republic organization in Seattle, veterans hoped that all Americans would remember the high price that had been paid for keeping the Union together and the dedication shown by their commitment to the American identity.

 Then in June 1915 came the report which was picked up by Seattle newspapers, of a fourth marriage for Edward Lind, who had seen so much of love and loss in his lifetime.
-His latest marriage showed the true resilience of this man who had survived the great battles of the Civil War, had lived through the death of loved ones and who continued to look ahead for life and happiness, no matter his age.
+His late-in-life marriage showed the true resilience of this man who had survived the great battles of the Civil War, had lived through the death of loved ones and who continued to look ahead for meaning, purpose and happiness, no matter his age.
 We note that Edward Lind’s third and fourth wives had previously been married to Civil War veterans, showing the close bond of fellowship among those who lived through the life-changing event of the war.

 At his death in 1921, four of Edward Lind’s surviving five children were living in Seattle.
 Despite their migration across the USA over many years’ time, the family stayed close to their father.
 Edward Lind died while on a trip to California to visit another daughter there.

 Edward Lind lived a very full life, from his immigrant beginnings, to true American patriotism in the Civil War, to a participant in Western migration and the vibrant growth of the City of Seattle.
 Lind is buried in the Grand Army of the Republic Cemetery on Capitol Hill in Seattle.

 New resource: Seattle’s Civil War Legacy has begun highlighting the lives of Civil War veterans from many different states, who later came to Seattle.
 Go to the Facebook page for cemetery walks and links to info about Civil War commemorative activities.